-Strategy 4.2 Grow and revitalise our centres and neighbourhoods What we will do from 2013 to 2017 (4 year activities) Service 4.2.1 Manage neighbourhood facilities using adopted management practice Neighbourhood Facilities Management 4.2.2 Implement the Neighbourhood Facilities Improvement Program Neighbourhood Facilities Management 4.2.3 Support the revitalisation of Penrith City Centre, St Marys Town Centre and other key identified places within the City Place Management 2015 - 16 actions a.
-Implement key recommendations for Place Management from the Penrith Progression Action Plan Place Management 4.2.4 Engage the community in identified priority established areas of the City Place Management a.
-Engage with residents on projects that have been identified in Neighbourhood Action Plans b.
-Engage the community of Colyton in a process to create sustainable change in their community Place Management 4.2.5 Work with the community to deliver priority infrastructure and activation projects in identified established areas of the City Place Management a.
-Support the delivery of park enhancements at Werrington Lakes Place Management 4.2.6 Utilise Council's property portfolio to stimulate growth and development opportunities in the City Property Development & Management a.
-Continue the work of the Steering Committee, comprising representatives from lend Lease and council officers, to complete the studies required to allow lodgement of the development application for construction for the Dunheved Link Road and to commence construction Property Development & Management 4.2.7 Manage the development of master plans and designs for Council's assets and public domain Design & Project Management Performance Measure
+Wha at we will do from 2013 to 2017 (4 year activities) Service 4.2.1 Manage neighbourhood facilities using adopted management practice Neighbourhood Facilities Management 4.2.2 Implement the Neighbourhood Facilities Improvement Program Neighbourhood Facilities Management 4.2.3 Support the revitalisation of Penrith City Centre, St Marys Town Centre and other key identified places within the City Place Management 2015 - 16 a - 16 actions a.
+Implement key recommendations for Place Management from the Penrith Progression Action Plan Place Management 4.2.4 Engage the community in identified priority established areas of the City Place Management 2015 - 16 actions a.
+Engage with residents on projects that have been identified in Neighbourhood Action Plans Place Management b.
+Engage the community of Colyton in a process to create sustainable change in their community 4.2.5 Work with the community to deliver priority infrastructure and activation projects in identified established areas of the City Place Management 2015 - 16 actions a.
+Support the delivery of park enhancements at Werrington Lakes Place Management 4.2.6 Utilise Council's property portfolio to stimulate growth and development opportunities in the City Property Developmen . & Management 2015 - 16 actions a.
+Continue the work of the Steering Committee, comprising representatives from lend Lease and council officers, to complete the studies required to allow lodgement of the development application for construction for the Dunheved Link Road and to commence construction Property Development & Management 4.2.7 Manage the development of master plans and designs for Council's assets and public domain Design & Project Management

-- % of participants in neighbourhood renewal projects who report a positive change in their neighbourhood - % of residents that are satisfied with community buildings, neighbourhood facilities, community halls and centres (customer survey)
+$\bullet\,$ % of participants in neighbourhood renewal projects who report a positive change in their neighbourhood

+• % of residents that are satisfied with community buildings, neighbourhood facilities, community halls and centres (customer survey)